2-, 3- and 4-Body Decays in the Constructive Standard Model

 AHH\cite{Arkani-Hamed:2017jhn} also derived the most general $3$-point vertices and set up the rules to create a constructive theory using these vertices.
 Following this, \cite{Christensen:2018zcq} found the complete set of constructive SM $3$-point vertices, found their high-energy limits and compared them with the massless version.
 Other authors have looked at how spin-spinors can be used outside of path integral constructions\cite{Boels:2017gyc}, how to use this formalism to study the spin structure of QCD\cite{Ochirov:2018uyq}, as well as studies involving gravity\cite{Afkhami-Jeddi:2018apj}.
+There has also been a great deal of work on building effective theories utilizing on-shell amplitudes\cite{Shadmi:2018xan, Ma:2019gtx, Aoude:2019tzn, Durieux:2019eor}.
 There still remains much to do to fully establish this massive constructive theory to determine what kind of simplifications are manifest in a massive theory when compared to Feynman diagrams.
 Let us name a few examples.
 Although the $3$-point vertices of the SM have been enumerated\cite{Christensen:2018zcq}, the $4$-point vertices have not.
 There are certain terms in the $3$-point vertices of \cite{Christensen:2018zcq} that have not yet been eliminated based purely on constructive techniques.
 A complete set of rules, including all the technical details, for constructing higher-point amplitudes using the constructive vertices is still not fully understood.
-In fact, squaring the amplitude with spin-spinors is not yet present in the literature.
-The complexification of the momenta and the resulting spin-spinors in a massive constructive theory has yet to be worked out.
-The renormalizability of a massive constructive theory has not been shown in general.
-Higher-order amplitudes in perturbation theory have not been completely determined for massive constructive theories.
+In fact, a complete squaring of a scattering amplitude with spin-spinors will be presented here.
 There is still much to be done within a constructive research program.